-Total Number of Shares Average Price Paid Total Number of Shares Purchased as Part of Publicly Announced Plans Maximum Number of Shares that May Yet Be Purchased Under the Plans Period Purchased (1) per Share or Programs or Programs October 1 - October 31, 2022 285,518 \$ 29.27 285,518 November 1 - November 30, 2022 186,084 29.58 186,084 December 1 - December 31, 2022 144,663 29.01 144,663
+Average Purchased as Part of Maximum Number of Shares that May Yet Be Period Total Number of Shares Purchased (1) Price Paid per Share Publicly Announced Plans or Programs Purchased Under the Plans or Programs rurchaseu \ per Share or Frograms or rrograms October 1 - October 31, 2023 \$ - - November 1 - November 30, 2023 December 1 - December 31, 2023

-(1) On November 7, 2022, we announced that our Board of Directors authorized an increase of \$50.0 million to our share buyback program.
-As of December 31, 2022, \$43.6 million remained available for repurchase under such program.
+(1) On August 28, 2023, we announced that our Board of Directors authorized an increase of \$50.0 million to our share buyback program.
+As of December 31, 2023, \$35.5 million remained available for repurchase under such program.
 The share buyback program does not have an expiration date.